 Autonomy, Competence, and Relatedness

-For that, we must be closely attuned to our children’s interests and have a good map of their emotional worlds, a worthwhile investment which supports their basic need for connection.
+For that, we must be closely attuned to our children’s interests and have a good map of their emotional worlds, a worthwhile investment that supports their basic need for connection.

 Finally, a child’s sense of competence can be fostered by reinforcing behaviors that speak to their strengths and can be cultivated through creating opportunities for mastery of skills and practice of perseverance and commitment.

-Jessica Lahey, in her wonderful book The Gift of Failure: How the Best Parents Learn to Let Go So Their Children Can Succeed, warns parents that overprotective failure-avoidant parenting style undermines competences, independence and academic potential and could lead to a life of anxiety (2015).
+Jessica Lahey, in her wonderful book The Gift of Failure: How the Best Parents Learn to Let Go So Their Children Can Succeed, warns parents that overprotective failure-avoidant parenting style undermines competencies, independence, and academic potential and could lead to a life of anxiety (2015).

 Safe and overprotected children make parents feel good about themselves.
-When we are enmeshed in our children’s lives, we sent our them a message that they are incompetent and stifle their creativity.
+When we are enmeshed in our children’s lives, we send them a message that they are incompetent and stifle their creativity.

-Lahey reminds us that children learn to be resourceful and innovative as a result of failure because it requires intellectual and emotional bravery from the child and a lot of support, love and a lot of restraint on the part of the parents.
-Failure fosters grit, support autonomy and competence, helps parents learn to back off and see the big picture and even teach them to embracing the opportunity to fail (Lahey, 2015).
+Lahey reminds us that children learn to be resourceful and innovative as a result of failure because it requires intellectual and emotional bravery from the child and a lot of support, love, and a lot of restraint on the part of the parents.
+Failure fosters grit, supports autonomy, and competence, helps parents learn to back off and see the big picture and even teach them to embrace the opportunity to fail (Lahey, 2015).

 11 Examples of Positive Reinforcement at Use

 General examples of positive reinforcement can be found everywhere, from dog training techniques to employee rewards and recognition programs (Daniels, 2016).